 There is a huge difference between speed trap camera tickets and officer-delivered citations.
 Camera violations only carry a $50 fine without any points, but if you’re late in paying, there are some consequences.

-Camera violation late payment penalties are as follows:
+Camera violation late payment penalties in Queens are as follows:

 If you have received a speeding ticket because of a camera that allegedly caught you on tape, a speeding ticket lawyer in Queens can help you.
 Disputing what seems to be photographic evidence can be intimidating, and many drivers choose to pay the fines, rather than disputing the claims.
 However, these cameras can fail, just as a police officer can make a mistake.